evpeople/learnGit/readme.txt

 Third change
 <<<<<<< HEAD
-Creating a new branch is quick and simple.
+dsdsdsdsdsdreating a new branch is quick and simple.
 =======
  a new branch is quick AND simple.
 >>>>>>> future1